DCotterill/halixia-hugo/content/ma/learning-platforms-280.md

 Help in choosing from the many online learning platforms available to ensure you get the best out of any learning experience.

 Online learning can be a modern and innovative way to keep learning.
 As adults, it can be all too easy to forget that learning remains important.
-Staying open to new experiences, actively seeking out ways to learn and develop helps retain a keen interest in the world and your own self improvement.
+Staying open to new experiences, actively seeking out ways to learn and develop helps retain a keen interest in the world and your own self-improvement.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |